wp-plugins/jb-shortener/readme.txt

 Yes, but you have to copy the `sunrise.php` file into the `wp_content` folder.

 == Changelog ==

+= 1.1.1 =
+* Fix formatting on options page
+* Display warning if no short domain is set

 = 1.1 =
 * Now works with multisite installs with subdirectories